What is OTOC?

 Leaders of member institutions are invited to participate in monthly OTOC Leadership Team and Steering Committee meetings and in all research and action teams, local and national training sessions and all OTOC public actions.

-Current regular members are:
+Current members are:

 Augustana Lutheran Church